JNGUY5/Arduino/README.md

 _**November 22nd**_ :

 >Today, we mainly made changed to our GitHub repo (and a slight edit to understand the milliseconds vs delay issue), and we believe that our repo is very detailed as well as our readme file that you are currently reading.
-GitHib has been extremely useful for this Arduino Nano project in fact we've really enjoyed decorating our readme, and we think it looks really crisp and clean.
+GitHub has been extremely useful for this Arduino Nano project in fact we've really enjoyed decorating our readme, and we think it looks really crisp and clean.